Tasmania Police Special Operations Group: Port Arthur

+Deployments

-In the 2013–14 financial year, the SOG conducted eight high risk deployments which had by 2017-18 increased by 150% to 20 high-risk deployments.
+In the 2013–14 year, the SOG conducted eight high risk deployments which had by 2017–18 increased by 150% to 20 high-risk deployments.
 On 8 December 2018, the SOG tactically resolved a 16 hour siege at a residence in Trevallyn in which at least 33 shots were fired from the residence arresting a man and a woman.
+In June 2025, a SOG operator shot a man in the hand at North Motton following the fatal shooting of Constable Keith Smith.
+In June 2025, it was reported that in the past year, the SOG had conducted 63 high risk deployments, and that in the past 18 months, the SOG had attended around 800 frontline response assistance jobs.

 Organisation

-All SOG members are part-time, except four, fulfilling a primary role in a diverse range of work areas across the State, including general uniform positions, CIB, DIS, CMU and Traffic.
-The members are located in each geographical District and each member is also attached to one of three SOG Teams.

-Two teams are southern based – Alpha team and Bravo team each with eight members, whilst the third, Echo team, with ten members is based in Launceston.
-Vehicles and equipment are located with each team to provide a more timely response.
-Each team participates in the on-call roster with this capability maintained every day of the year.
+Prior to 2024 when the SOG became a full-time unit, the SOG had three part-time teams.
+Two teams were southern based – Alpha team and Bravo team each with eight members, whilst the third, Echo team, with ten members was based in Launceston.
+Vehicles and equipment were located with each team to provide a more timely response.
+Each team participated in the on-call roster with this capability maintained every day of the year.

-The SOG has always struggled to maintain staffing at the national recommended minimum due to the small size of Tasmania Police providing a limited pool for SOG recruiting.
-There has been calls to make the SOG full-time.
+The SOG had always struggled to maintain staffing at the national recommended minimum due to the small size of Tasmania Police providing a limited pool for SOG recruiting.
+There had been calls to make the SOG full-time.
 In 2003, ten SOG officers positions were converted to full-time to establish a full-time team to augment the twenty part-time SOG officers.
 In 2007, the full-time team's role changed to administrative tasked with coordinating training and equipment and was downsized to four officers to be ultimately ended in 2012.
 In 2018, the government announced funding would be provided to re-establish a full-time core SOG, and in 2019, announced that four SOG officers positions would be converted to full-time in 2020.
 In November 2020, the government announced funding for a further twenty full time SOG officers, whose initial duties will also include COVID-19 response.
-The SOG will have twenty dedicated officers by 2024 based in Hobart and Launceston.
+The SOG was planned to have twenty dedicated officers by 2024 based in Hobart and Launceston.
+In August 2024, the government announced that the SOG had transitioned into a full-time unit.

-The SOG Support Unit, formerly the Cordon and Containment Team, was formed in 2009 to provide additional support for the SOG with holding a close cordon at a high-risk incident in an urban environment and assisting marksmen in rural environments.
-Team members complete a two-week training course and an eight-day refresher course annually.
+When the SOG was a part-time unit it was assisted by the SOG Support Unit, formerly the Cordon and Containment Team, that was formed in 2009 to provide additional support for the SOG with holding a close cordon at a high-risk incident in an urban environment and assisting marksmen in rural environments.
+Team members completed a two-week training course and an eight-day refresher course annually.